mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_train_java.md

 MindSpore Lite provides the following methods to obtain the model's output `MSTensor`.

-1. Use the `GetOutputsByNodeName` method to obtain the output tensors that belong to a certain node:
+1. Use the `getOutputsByNodeName` method to obtain the output tensors that belong to a certain node:

     ```java
     /**